Kartaverse/Reactor-Docs/docs/com.Vonk.FusionMograph.md

 <p>The vMograph tools are the next generation of Vonk Ultra technology that help power dynamic motion graphics.
 Create data driven graphics with the help of a large collection of modifier nodes, and a fuse-based 2D and 3D vector rendering engine.</p>

 <p>Open-Source License<br>
-The Vonk fuses are licensed under a GPL v3 license.</p>
+The Vonk fuses are licensed under a LGPL/GPL v3 license.</p>

 <h2>For More Info</h2>
 <p>Check out the <a href="https://www.instagram.com/vonkultra/">Vonk Ultra Instagram channel</a> for inspiration!</p>